EvaJF/AdvisIL/README.md

 4. Parse log files and plot results

-_Again, pay attention to the name of your output files so that you do not erase previous files incidentally by running the script on different data but with the same output name._
+_Reminder : Adapt the name of the output files._

 For reference, we provide log files with accuracies and visualisations [here](./scaling/logs/).

 Running the following command, parse the log files.
-You obtain a `.csv` file containing the average incremental accuracy of each experiment.
+The output is a `.csv` file containing the average incremental accuracy of each experiment.

 > python /home/users/efeillet/incremental-scaler/scaling/log_parser.py /home/users/efeillet/incremental-scaler/scaling/log_parser.cf